Most Frequently asked Oracle Apps Technical and Oracle SOA Interview Questions:

 - Database servers

 Clients will initiate the request for an operation to be executed by the database.
 The application server will act as an intermediate layer by sending the client request to the database and providing the requested data to the client.

 Q #13) Can we create tables in the APPS schema?

 Answer: No, we cannot create tables in APPS schema and this schema will only have synonyms.

 Q #14) What is a flexfield?
 List out its types.

-Answer: Flexfield is a database field possessing inbuilt flexibility of defining reporting structure, which is relevant to specific organizations.
+Answer: Flexfield is a database field possessing the inbuilt flexibility in defining reporting structure, which is relevant to specific organizations.
 A flexfield is made up of segments or subfields.

 There are two types of flex fields: